• Skip to Content

 MACH 098 Directed Study in Machine Technology 0.5-9 Units

 Individual or small groups of students, with previous course work in the discipline, who would benefit from Independent Study under the direction of faculty members in specific or related disciplines, may develop individualized learning contracts designed to enhance their individual instructional programs.
-The students and the faculty member in consultation with the Division Dean will determine appropriate learning objectives and activities as well as the numbers of units to be earned.
+The students and the faculty member in consultation with the Division Dean will determine appropriate learning objectives and activities as well as the number of units to be earned.
 Instructions and the Learning Contract forms are available in the Division Office.
 Repeatable to a maximum of 9 units across all disciplines.

 Lecture Hours: None Lab Hours: 2.07 Repeatable: Yes Grading: L